open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 ### Duration

-The `Duration` Converter taking a string representation of a duration and converts it to a Golang `time.duration`.
+The `Duration` Converter takes a string representation of a duration and converts it to a Golang `time.duration`.

 `duration` is a string.